textadventures/quest/docs/tabs_for_types.md

 If we are going to get serious, it is better to put your types in another file (and personally, I would put verbs, commands, functions, turnscripts and templates all in there too), so we will do that first.

-One reason to use a library is that Quest will not save your tabs, so if you add them to the mnain game they will disappear!
+One reason to use a library is that Quest will not save your tabs, so if you add them to the main game they will disappear!

 Quest cannot edit library files, so open up in a text editor like Notepad++.
 Your basic library has a start tag and an end tag.
-I also put in an XML directive first, so I can use an online XML validator on it (such as [1](http://validator.w3.org/#validate_by_input)), in case I have messed up the code so much Quest cannot handle it.
+I also put in an XML directive first, so I can use an online XML validator on it (such as [this](http://validator.w3.org/#validate_by_input)), in case I have messed up the code so much Quest cannot handle it.
 The basic framework looks like this:

       <?xml version="1.0"?>
       <library>